jonbartlett/portable-dev-box/database-dev/README.md

 Provisioning steps are detailed in ```bootstrap-db.sh```.
 You may want to run these manually.

 Currently the install is performed non-root as user vagrant.
 This results in the DB2 client being installed into ```~/sqllib```.
-Whilst this works, further investigation is to be performed to install as root in ```/opt/ibm``` as originally intended.
+Whilst this works, ideally this would install as root in ```/opt/ibm``` as originally intended.

 ### Usage